asiakostrzewa/ShazamDesignSystem/docs/Components.md

 ## Typography

-Follow this section for detailed guidelines on application of the different size, weight and color options.
+Follow this section for detailed guidelines on the application of the different size, weight and color options.

 SF Pro Display is a sans-serif font that is modern and provides clear and easy reading in all different weight options.